Sewer Line Repair & Replacement Services

 A trenchless sewer pipe replacement is somewhat different than a traditional one, and it takes less time to complete.
 Typically, a trenchless sewer pipe replacement takes only one or two days.
 With this type of repair, the plumber simply installs a new pipe in the existing tunnel or lines the old pipe with a specialized liner.
 This scenario eliminates the need to dig a trench to access the damaged pipe.
 This method is often employed when the damaged length of pipe sits underneath a driveway or sidewalk.

-Do you need a permit to replace sewer line?
+Do you need a permit for sewer line repair or replacement?

 Large sewer line repair and replacements and installations require permits.
 Although national safety codes exist, your plumber must follow local and state regulations as well.
 Safety codes are in place to protect the homeowner as well as the public.
 Permits are required to ensure the work fulfills safety code regulations.